simon-parker/bigdecimal/bigdecimal.md

-# Arbitrary-Precision Arithmetic in GPL
+# Arbitrary-Precision Arithmetic

-The GPL project and supporting libraries will contain a large amount of calculation code dealing with monetary values.
-Precise arbitrary-precision arithmetic is required.
+For a large amount of calculation code dealing with monetary values, precise arbitrary-precision arithmetic is required.
 Java supports this using the `BigDecimal` class.
 Below is a comparison of the treatment of `BigDecimal` in the most popular JVM-based languages.

 ## New Instances